lzyjo/Glacialalgae_Object-detection---Online/notes.md

 3. extraction_pipeline()
-Capacity in the future to make it more modular in terms of image type (.tif vs .jpeg) or annotation type (/xml vs .jason) or even folder names/branch terms to look out for (ROI, VOC, Overlays etc)
+Capacity in the future to make it more modular in terms of image type (.tif vs .jpeg) or annotation type (/xml vs .jason) or even folder names/branch terms to look out for (ROI, VOC, Overlays etc) currently 3 sections of code for train test spit extraction.. want to find a way in future commit/funciton creation or clean up, to make this less convoluted and more simple/modular